secretstartups/handbook/people-group/engagement/index.html.md

 #### Survey Sections and Factors
 The GitLab Team Member Engagement Survey is comprised of eleven sections each of which is aligned to a specific area of focus otherwise known as a factor.

 The survey factors for FY19 through FY21 were as follows with each section including three to eight questions - the most recent survey was comprised of fifty-four questions in total building out the original forty-six to include insight gathering around COVID-19.
-The format of the survey was predominantly Likert or Rating Scale with a handful of freetext questions or comments toward the end.
+The format of the survey was predominantly Likert or Rating Scale with a handful of free text questions or comments toward the end.
+The favorable score is the percentage of participants who selected 'agree' and 'strongly agree'.
 1. Section 01: GitLab Overall
 1. Section 02: Company Confidence
 1. Section 03: Our Leaders